buildpacks/docs/content/docs/for-buildpack-authors/how-to/distribute-buildpacks/craft-order.md

 Most advanced buildpacks aren’t actually a single buildpack, but instead a composite or an ordered list of component buildpacks with each buildpack performing specific jobs.
 This is useful for composing more complex detection strategies.

->For more details on composite buildpacks, buildpack groups, and order resolution, check [What is a buildpack group?](https://buildpacks.io/docs/for-buildpack-authors/concepts/buildpack-group/)
+>For more details on composite buildpacks, buildpack groups, and order resolution, see the [concept page](https://buildpacks.io/docs/for-buildpack-authors/concepts/buildpack-group/) for buildpack groups.